|Degrees:||BA, MA, PhD (Wisconsin)|

 |Office:||3307 River Building|

 Joan DeBardeleben is Chancellor’s Professor in the Department of Political Science and the Institute of European, Russian, and Eurasian Studies (EURUS) at Carleton University, where she also holds Jean Monnet Chair in the EU’s Eastern Neighbourhood Relations.
-She is also Director of the Centre for European Studies (Carleton’s European Union Centre of Excellence, see http://www.carleton.ca/ces/), and Director of the Canada-Europe Transatlantic Dialogue, a major Canada-Europe research network funded by the Social Science and Humanities Research Council of Canada (SSHRC).
+She is Co-Director of the Centre for European Studies at Carleton and Coordinator of the Jean Monnet Network in EU-Canada Relations, funded by the Erasmus Plus program of the European Union (2017-2020).
+She currently holds an Insight Grant from the Social Sciences and Humanities Research Council of Canada (2016-2022) on “The EU and the Ukraine Crisis: Causes and Consequences”.
 She received her PhD from the University of Wisconsin-Madison in 1979 and taught at Colorado State University and at McGill University prior to coming to Carleton University in 1991.
 She is the author of numerous books and articles dealing with Russian politics, including attention to public opinion, labour relations and privatization, environmental politics, federalism, and elections.
-Her recent research work also deals with EU-Russian relations and the EU’s policy toward its eastern neighbours, as well as with political participation in the European Union.
-Recently DeBardeleben has been working on a research project entitled, “Interests, and Governance Structures in EU-Russian Relations: Constructing issues and framing interests,” funded by a SSHRC Standard Research Grant.
-DeBardeleben is President of the European Community Studies Association-Canada (ECSA-C), a former President of the Canadian Association of Slavists, and an active member of the Association for Slavic, East European, and Eurasian Studies .
-She has been a Visiting Researcher at the Mannheim Center for European Social Research (Mannheim, Germany) and in at the Stiftung Wissenschaft und Politik in Berlin.
+Her recent research work deals with EU-Russian relations and the EU’s policy toward its eastern neighbours.
+DeBardeleben is a member of the governing board of the European Community Studies Association-Canada (ECSA-C) and a former president of that organization as well as of the Canadian Association of Slavists.
+She is also lead editor of the Canadian Journal of European and Russian Studies (formerly Review of European and Russian Affairs).
+She has been a Visiting Researcher at the Mannheim Center for European Social Research (Mannheim, Germany) and at the Stiftung Wissenschaft und Politik in Berlin.